Gaussian-wavepacket-model for single-photon generation based on cavity QED in the adiabatic and nonadiabatic conditions: Abstract

 \section{Abstract}

 For single-photon generation based on cavity quantum electrodynamics, we investigate a practical model assuming a Gaussian wavepacket.
 This model makes it possible to comprehensively analyze the temporal dynamics of an atom-cavity system with both adiabatic and nonadiabatic conditions using analytical expressions.
-These results enable us to clarify the relationship between pulse width and maximum success probability, over the full range of coupling regimes, for arbitrary detunings.
-We demonstrate how to achieve a high success probability while keeping a short pulse width by optimizing the cavity transmittance parameter.
+These results enable us to clarify the relationship between pulse width and maximum success probability, over the full range of coupling regimes.
+We demonstrate how to achieve a high success probability while keeping a short pulse width by optimizing the cavity transmittance parameter and the time-controlled exexternal field.
 Our formulations provide a practical tool for efficient single-photon generation in a wide variety of experimental platforms.